Yoon Bo-ra: 2014–2017: Television show and series appearances and contract end

 In 2014, Bora made her acting debut in medical drama Doctor Stranger.

 In January 2015, Bora was the new MC for KBS2's fashion and beauty show, A Style For You together with Heechul, Hara, and Hani.
 In April, she collaborated with Unpretty Rapstar contestants Kisum, Lil Cham, Jace, and male artist Adoonga for a hip-hop single titled "Feedback".
 She then starred in web dramas, Flatterer and High-End Crush.
 In November 2015, Bora joined the cast of SBS' survival show Law of the Jungle.

 In June 2016, Bora was a contestant of Mnet's dance competition show, Hit the Stage.

 In March 2017, it was announced that Bora would make her big screen debut in the family comedy film Sunkist Family.
 In June 2017, Bora signed a contract under Hook Entertainment as an actress going by her full name, leaving Starship Entertainment after seven years of being in Sistar.
 In November 2017, Bora was cast in tvN's fantasy drama A Korean Odyssey.

-2018–present: Special MC, television show, series appearance and new label
+2018–2022: Special MC, television show, series appearance and new label

 In July 2018, Bora appeared as the special MC for Produce 48 on episode 6 and 7.
 She also appeared as one-day healing mentor on episode 11.
 In November 2018, Bora was cast in OCN's Quiz of God - Season 5 : Reboot.

 In January 2020, Bora was cast in SBS' Dr. Romantic Season 2.
 In August 2020, It was revealed that Bora has left Hook Entertainment and signed with KeyEast Entertainment.
 In October 2020, Bora was announced as the ambassador of AIA Vitality.
 In November 2020, it was announced that Bora was cast in MBC's Late Night Café Season 2, Hit Up!
 Hit Up! as the female lead.

 In January 2021, it was revealed that Bora will be the host for GlanceTV's beauty show, Unnie's Beauty Carpool together with Hyoyeon.

+2023–present: Sistar19 reunion

+In December 2023, Bora joined the global platform Dear U 'Bubble' where artist and fans can share private messages.

+Other ventures

+Ambassadorship

+In 2012, Bora was honored as an ambassador for her hometown, Ansan City, and was appointed to be the Green Campus Ambassador for Gyeonggi-do.

+In 2015, Bora served as the Emergency Medical Ambassador for the Ministry of Health and Welfare.
+She was also designated the ambassador for AIA Life's AIA Vitality program in 2020.